Accounting and Compliance: A Practical Guide

 4. 1099/W9 Compliance: Not issuing 1099s or collecting W9s can result in penalties and complicate tax reporting.

-The Professional Standards for CPAs
+Professional Standards for CPAs in Bookkeeping

 As CPAs, there is an inherent responsibility to adhere to higher ethical standards.
 Clients often rely on the CPA designation as a mark of accuracy and integrity in financial reporting.
 This expectation means that CPAs must navigate these "iffy" transactions with a keen eye on ethical and legal compliance.